wmde/wikibase-release-pipeline/docs/topics/upgrading.md

       - mediawiki-mysql-data:/var/lib/mysql
 ```

-Ideally you shouldn't have to rely on the backup to upgrade to a new version, however there is the possibility of something going wrong and having a backup is always a good idea.
+Ideally you shouldn't have to rely on the backup to upgrade to a new version; however, there is always the possibility of something going wrong, and having a backup is always a good idea.

-In the next section we describe two different ways of backing up and restoring your database and docker volumes.
+In the next section we describe two different ways of backing up and restoring your database and Docker volumes.

-### 1.1 Backing up / restoring database using [mysqldump](https://mariadb.com/kb/en/mysqldump/)
+### 1.1 Backing up/restoring database using [mysqldump](https://mariadb.com/kb/en/mysqldump/)

-To backup your data
+To back up your data:

 ```sh
 docker exec <DATABASE_CONTAINER_NAME> mysqldump -u $DBUSER -p$DBPASS $DBNAME > backup.sql
 ```

-To restore your data
+To restore your data:

 ```sh
 docker exec <DATABASE_CONTAINER_NAME> mysql -u $DBUSER -p$DBPASS $DBNAME < backup.sql
 ```

-### 1.2 Backing up / restoring volumes using [loomchild/volume-backup](https://hub.docker.com/p/loomchild/volume-backup)
+### 1.2 Backing up/restoring volumes using [loomchild/volume-backup](https://hub.docker.com/p/loomchild/volume-backup)

-Find out the name of your docker volume
+Determine the name of your Docker database volume:

 ```sh
 $ docker volume ls